 Many of the sensors and electronic components used on this EFI system became common place in the 1980s, but during this time in the 1970s they were uncharted territory for the American manufacturers.
 Like other technologies in their infancy, this made for some growing pains.
 Cadillac had to manufacturer many variations of the ECU, each calibrated for different models and/or drivetrain configurations.
 This resulted in a much more costly and complex ECU part supply.
 It wasn’t until the 1980s that GM began to use ECUs with removable PROM chips, which would allow for one basic ECM to have many different variations by using different PROM chips.

 GM and Bendix supplied most of the EFI components other than the throttle position sensor which was a Bosch unit, meaning most of the components were new and unproven.
 Unusually, the MAP sensor was mounted in the ECU itself, which was mounted in the dash of the car.
-The MAP sensor was prone to failure as were many of the other components used in this EFI system.
-There were many reports of component failures that lead to no-starts, and other driveability issues.
+The MAP and the other sensors and components used in this EFI system were known to fail.
+There were many reports of EFI problems such as no-starts, hard-starts, high fuel consumption and other driveability issues.
 This combined with many technicians being completely unfamiliar with EFI meant not only did the systems fail, but more often than not they were not able to be repaired correctly.
 And to top it off, parts for these systems were extremely expensive and often difficult to obtain.
 Surely this must have soured more than a few Cadillac customers.